 • The portico of the Broletto, adjacent to the Duomo, former municipal building.

-• View of the lyric theatre Sociale (1813) from the colonnade.
+• View of the Opera House Sociale from the colonnade.

 • The portal on the right side.